Beaumontia: Description

 Beaumontia plants are often rampant climbers and vines.
 They are mostly evergreen, though in subtropical gardens Beaumontia grandiflora loses many leaves in winter.
 Leaves are large, smooth and opposite with sticky white sap from petiolar glands.

 The large white fragrant flowers are borne in corymbs terminal and in the leaf axils.
 The calyx is 5-lobed and the corolla is dark funnel-or bell-shaped with 5 lobes.
 Stamens are attached near the base of the corolla tube and have slender filaments with arrow-shaped anthers.
 They are very showy when in full bloom and are regarded as among the most outstanding vines of the world.

 The fruits (seed capsules) comprises a pair of thick woody follicles.
 The seeds are compressed, apex gradually narrows with a silky coma (a tuft of hairs).

 Taxonomy

 The genus was circumscribed by Nathaniel Wallich in Tent.
 Fl.
 Napal. on page 14 in 1824.

 The genus name of Beaumontia is in honour of Diana Wentworth Beaumont (1765–1831), who was an English gardener and married to Colonel Thomas Richard Beaumont (1758–1829) of Bretton Hall, Wakefield, Yorkshire.
-She had a estate with massive dome-shaped glasshouse for exotic plants at Bretton Hall.
+She had an estate with massive dome-shaped glasshouse for exotic plants at Bretton Hall.